 - a.
-Group living, excluding dormitories, fraternity and sorority houses, and residential facilities providing substance abuse treatment, post-incarceration reentry, or similar services. - Manufactured (mobile) homes only within existing manufactured home parks or subdivisions.
-No new or expanded manufactured home parks or subdivisions - c.
+Group living, excluding dormitories, fraternity and sorority houses, and residential facilities providing substance abuse treatment, post-incarceration reentry, or similar services. - b.
+Manufactured (mobile) homes only within existing manufactured home parks or subdivisions.
+No new or expanded manufactured home parks or subdivisions. - c.
 Single-family dwellings (other than manufactured homes), attached or detached, including townhouses and zero lot line subdivisions. - d.
-Two-family and multi-family dwellings. - See also conditional uses in this district. - 33 (2) Retail sales.
-No retail sales, except as conditional uses in this district. - (3) Retail services. - a.
+Two-family and multi-family dwellings. - See also conditional uses in this district. - 24 (2) Retail sales.
+No retail sales, except as conditional uses in this district. - 25 (3) Retail services. - a.
 Boarding and rooming houses. - b.
-Child care facilities. - 37 See also conditional uses in this district. - 38 (4) Public and civic.
-Public utility structures, excluding telecommunications towers. - See also conditional uses in this district.
+Child care facilities. - 28 See also conditional uses in this district. - 29 (4) Public and civic.
+Public utility structures, excluding telecommunications towers. - 30 See also conditional uses in this district. - 31 (5) Recreation and entertainment. - 32 a.
+Marina, private. - 33 b.
+Parks without permanent restrooms or outdoor event lighting. - 34 See also conditional uses in this district. - 35 (6) Industrial and related.
+No industrial or related uses.

-8 conditional uses in this district.
-9 (8) Other uses.
-Borrow pit reclamation, only with site-specific BCC approval.
-10 11 (c) Conditional uses.
-Through the conditional use process prescribed in Chapter 2, the BOA may conditionally allow the following uses within the HDR district: 12 (1) Residential.
-13 a.
-Dormitories.
-14 b.
-Fraternity or sorority houses.
-15 c.
-Home occupations with non-resident employees.
-16 17 (2) Retail sales.
-Retail sales only within a predominantly residential multi-story building.
-18 19 (3) Retail services.
-Retail services only within a predominantly residential multi- story building.
-20 (4) Public and civic.
-21 a.
-Clubs, civic and fraternal.
-22 23 Educational facilities, excluding preschools or kindergartens independent of other elementary grades.
-24 25 c.
-Emergency service facilities, including law enforcement, fire fighting, and medical assistance.
-26 d.
-Hospitals.
-27 28 e.
-Offices for government agencies or public utilities, small scale (gross floor area 6000 sq. ft. or less per lot).
-29 f.
-Places of worship.
-30 31 g.
-Public utility structures exceeding the district structure height limit, excluding telecommunications towers.
+- (7) Agricultural and related.
+Agricultural production limited to food primarily for personal consumption by the producer, but no farm animals.
+See also conditional uses in this district. - (8) Other uses.
+Borrow pit reclamation, only with site-specific BCC approval. - (c) Conditional uses.
+Through the conditional use process prescribed in Chapter 2, the BOA may conditionally allow the following uses within the HDR district: - (1) Residential.

-b.
-Parks without permanent restrooms or outdoor event lighting.
+- a.
+Dormitories. - b.
+Fraternity or sorority houses. - c.
+Home occupations with non-resident employees. - 11 (2) Retail sales.
+Retail sales only within a predominantly residential multi-story building. - (3) Retail services.
+Retail services only within a predominantly residential multistory building. - (4) Public and civic. - a.
+Clubs, civic and fraternal. - b.
+Educational facilities, excluding preschools or kindergartens independent of other elementary grades. - c.
+Emergency service facilities, including law enforcement, fire fighting, and medical assistance. - d.
+Hospitals. - e.
+Offices for government agencies or public utilities, small scale (gross floor area 6000 sq.ft. or less per lot). - f.
+Places of worship. - g.
+Public utility structures exceeding the district structure height limit, excluding telecommunications towers. - (5) Recreation and entertainment. - a.
+Golf courses, tennis centers, swimming pools and similar active outdoor recreational facilities, including associated country clubs. - b.
+Parks with permanent restrooms or outdoor event lighting. - (6) Agricultural and related.
+Horses or other domesticated equines kept on site, and stables for such animals, only as a private residential accessory with a minimum lot area of two acres and a maximum of one animal per acre. - (d) Site and building requirements.
+The following site and building requirements apply to uses within the HDR district: - (1) Density.
+A minimum density of 3.5 dwelling units per acre and a maximum of 18 dwelling units per acre.